Omaheke Region: Politics

+As in all other regions, SWAPO was by far the strongest political party since Namibian independence.
+However, Omaheke is a region where there has always been considerable support for opposition parties.

 Presidential elections

-In the 2004 presidential election, the Omaheke Region supported SWAPO's Hifikepunye Pohamba with 13,005 votes (46%) but the Ohangwena Region native did not win a majority of the votes in the region.
-National Unity Democratic Organisation (NUDO)'s Kuaima Riruako, paramount chief of the Herero people, received over 7,000 votes (25%), and the Democratic Turnhalle Alliance (DTA)'s Katuutire Kaura received over 3,700 votes (13%).
+In the 2004 presidential election, the Omaheke Region supported SWAPO's Hifikepunye Pohamba with 13,005 votes (46%), but the Ohangwena Region native did not win a majority of the votes in the region.
+National Unity Democratic,c Organisation (NUDO)'s Kuaima Riruako, paramount chief of the Herero people, received over 7,000 votes (25%), and the Democratic Turnhalle Alliance (DTA)'s Katuutire Kaura received over 3,700 votes (13%).
 Only in the much more populated Khomas Region and neighboring Otjozondjupa Region did Riruako gain more votes, and in no other region did NUDO's candidate gain a higher percentage of the votes.

 Regional elections

+In the 2004 regional election for the National Assembly of Namibia, SWAPO won four of the seven constituencies.
+Aminuis and Otjinene were won by candidates of NUDO, and in Otjombinde, the South West Africa National Union (SWANU) candidate became a councillor.

-In the 2015 regional elections SWAPO obtained 54% of the total votes (2010: 47%) and won four of the seven constituencies.
+In the 2015 regional elections, SWAPO obtained 54% of the total votes (2010: 47%) and won four of the seven constituencies.
 NUDO obtained 23% of the total votes (2010: 26%) and won Aminuis and Otjinene, while Otjombinde was won by an independent candidate.
-Although SWAPO's support dropped to 44% of the total votes in the 2020 regional election, it won five of the seven constituencies, while NUDO (23% total) kept its strongholds Otjinene and Aminuis.
+Although SWAPO's support dropped to 44% of the total votes in the 2020 regional election, it won five of the seven constituencies, while NUDO (23% total) kept its strongholds, Otjinene and Aminuis.